 Voices against cultural appropriation are being heard as lawsuits continue to go to court.
 From the Washington Redskins trademark dispute to Urban Outfitters’ illegal use of the Navajo tribe name, this isn’t going away and the UN appear to agree.

-According to Konbini, UN delegates have gathered in Geneva to discuss the newly created World Intellectual Property Organisation (WIPO).
+According to Konbini, UN delegates have gathered in Geneva to discuss the newly created committee within the World Intellectual Property Organisation (WIPO), which was established in 1967.
 Their aim is to challenge international law and open regulations to “include and protect property ranging from designs to language”.

 This sounds reasonable in theory but the louder voices are often the richest.
 Once a product or aesthetic is out there, it gains traction and exists in that form regardless of the law.

 Nothing will stop Coachella girls of non-Native American heritage wearing those headdresses, nor will the Tumblr posts cease to exist.
 That’s not to say this is all in vain but there needs to be some kind of education about what cultural appropriation as well.

 It’s common to see an appropriator decry the lack of education from the affected party.
 Information is available on the internet and in libraries of books but they require lessons taught directly to them or they won’t bother to pay attention.

 That needs to end.

 Cultural appropriation doesn’t just happen – it builds internally and works its way through the design process right to the board.
 A lack of racial, cultural and, gender diversity also plays a part.
 If a room full of white men in their 50s think it’s okay, who’s to tell them it isn’t until the brand already exists?

 Musicians who decide to wear geisha outfits or African garments – many with predominately white management and crews behind them and no feeling of worry that this isn’t okay.
 When people of the affected cultures speak out, they need to be heard and the appropriators need to stop, think, and learn.